20 Types of Artificial Intelligence You Use Every Single Day And Don’t Know It

 A.I. is here, it's all around you, and it is not going anywhere.

-Picture an A.I. in your head.
+Picture artificial intelligence in your head.
 It’s something (literally) straight out of science fiction, right?
 Something along the lines of Hal 9000 from 2001: A Space Odyssey, or Ultron from The Avengers: Age of Ultron, or The Borg from Star Trek, or The Sentinels and Agent Smith and even, to a degree, the Matrix itself from The Matrix trilogy?

 But here’s the thing: artificial intelligence already exists.
 It’s here, it’s all around you, and, although it’s not dangerous (yet), it is not going anywhere.
 So you may want to get acquainted.